 A misplaced focus on individual achievement that overlooks the power of communities to lift people into the middle class, just as communities have done for hundreds of years

-We create a community that embraces diversity and inclusion, and we support the efforts of others to build such communities across our nation.
+We create a community that embraces racial and gender equity, diversity, and inclusion, and we support the efforts of others to build such communities.

 Sign up to read inspiring family stories, thought leadership articles and FII updates across the U.S.